Magdalen & Lasher Educational Foundation

 Trustees may also consider applications from students embarking on post-graduate or further first degree courses.

-The Foundation may award grants to assist with courses at further education colleges.
+The Foundation may award grants to assist with courses at further education colleges, including for vocational courses.

 Any such application should: